lizmat/articles/future-proofing.md

 }
 .name.say for A.^methods; # bar␤BUILDALL␤
 ````
 Subroutines and methods in the core that are considered to be an implementation-detail, have been marked as such.
 This should make it more clear which parts of the Rakudo implementation are game, and which parts are off-limits for developers (knowing that they can be changed without notice).
+Yet another way to make sure that any Raku programs will continue to work with future versions of the Raku Programming Language.

 ## Invisible highlights